Society-for-Internet-Blaseball-Research/sibr.dev/_pages/faq.md

 SIBR:

 * harvests lots of raw data from games as they happen
-* processes that data and store it in databases
+* processes that data and stores it in databases
 * builds [tools](https://whichtool.sibr.dev/) and [sites](https://blaseball-reference.com/) where fans can view and explore that data
-* uses all of this data to publish [research](https://research.blaseball-reference.com/) into the underlying algorithms of Blaseball, and how its unique rules impact play
+* uses all of this data to publish [research](https://research.blaseball-reference.com/) related to the underlying algorithms of Blaseball, and how its unique rules impact play

 ## How do I join SIBR?